 Department employees are represented on the University’s Organizational Health and Safety Committees either by department members or by organizational members who represent all departments in the College of Engineering.

-The Dean's Office and associated units in Loew Hall are represented by Group 9 Safety Committee.
+The Dean's Office and associated units in Loew Hall are represented by the Group 9 Health and Safety Committee.
 To contact all members of this group, email email@example.com.
-Group 9 Safety Committee members:
+Group 9 Safety Committee members are:

 Aeronautics & Astronautics

 206-543-9757 / email@example.com